everplans/codetest/README.md

 Everplans Codetest.
 =================

 This code base is a barebones rails app.
 Use this as a starting point (feel free to work with either Node.js or Scala if you are more comfortable.)
-The essential goal is to create a questionaire app with two  workflows.
+The essential goal is to create a questionnaire app with two  workflows.

-### Defining the questionaire
+### Defining the questionnaire

 Here a user can name the form.
 And define a series of questions.
 For simplicity sake, each question has the following attributes: